Anthurium magnificum Indoor Care; Watering, Light, Humidity, Propagation & Problems

 Size

-The leaves in Anthurium magnificum are up to 18-24 inches long and 20 inches wide when mature which places it among the large-leafed plants ideal for a bold statement in any space.
+The leaves in Anthurium magnificum are up to 18-24 inches long and 20 inches wide when mature placing it among the large-leafed plants ideal for a bold statement in any space.

 Where to Buy

-If you are looking to add Anthurium magnificum to your collection, they are available online on Etsy (Link to Etsy).
+If you are looking to add Anthurium magnificum to your collection, you may obtain them from Etsy (Link to Etsy).

 Anthurium magnificum Care Indoors

-Anthurium magnificum flourishes in bright indirect light, moderate warmth of 18-270C, humidity of 60-70% and consistently moist, fertile, aroids potting mix coupled with monthly feeding during the growing period.
+To care for Anthurium magnificum indoors, provide bright indirect light, warmth of 18-270C, humidity of 60-70% and consistently moist, fertile potting mix coupled with monthly feeding during the growing period.

 Anthurium magnificum requires removal of yellow and dead leaves to keep it tidy as well as minimize pest and disease infestations.
 Repotting is only needed when it is pot-bound.
 Keep reading for more on the best growing conditions for this plant and how to obtain them.